 Nat Pryce and Steve Freeman talk about TDD using Mock Objects.
 Mock Objects improves the software design and makes the code more easier to maintain and adapt to changing requirements.

-In this presentation made during QCon 2007, Dave Thomas talks about expanding people's expertise in their domains of interest by not treating them uniformly as they had the same amount of knowledge and level of experience.
+Dave Thomas talks about expanding people's expertise in their domains of interest by not treating them uniformly as if they had the same amount of knowledge and level of experience.

-Although nearly everyone acknowledges the importance of user experience, usability often ends up pushed to the back of the queue.
-How then can we know whether what we are delivering makes sense and will work for our users?
-This presentation shows an approach to usability, focusing on activities in which users engage offers the potential for delivering dramatic improvements with much less effort.
+In spite of the importance of user experience, usability ends up last.
+This presentation shows an approach to usability, focusing on activities resulting in big improvements with less effort.

 InfoQ.com is a web app/portal implemented with the latest in portal technology and web development.
-This session shows the good, the bad, and the ugly of building InfoQ.com; from (lack of) initial requirements, design/implementation choices, deployment issues, and lessons learned along the way.
-The talk examines features of the site and their implementation in the web layer, domain model, and DB.
+This session shows the good, the bad, and the ugly of building InfoQ.com in all layers.

-In this presentation, recorded at QCon London, Paul Downey, who is Chief Web Services Architect for BT and a participant in many standards groups, talks about the Web and why he believes its architecture is superior to that of SOAP/WSDL-based Web services.
+In this presentation, recorded at QCon London, Paul Downey talks about the Web, its architecture and its suitability for creating systems as opposed to the world of SOAP/WSDL-based Web services.

 In this presentation recorded during QCon London 2007, Rachel Davies, director of Agile Alliance, talks about the Agile development cycle starting with user stories and planning the releases.